bokeh/bokeh/CODE_OF_CONDUCT.md

 > Please be always kind and courteous.
 There's never a need to be mean or rude or disrespectful.

+If you wish to bring something to the attention of the project team, please contact bokeh-conduct@numfocus.org

 ## The Longer Version

 However, for the sake of decreasing any ambiguity, the details of this CoC are laid out explicitly